Aafalah/PDF-maldoc-detection/README.md

 Click on Object 5: "**5 HLen: 0x3A**", then click on the "**HexDump**" tab.
 Notice the obfuscation employed by the maldoc author.
 Hex digits are used to hide the JavaScript tag.
 Now click on Object 6, which contains the stream.
 Click the "**Text**" tab.
 You can see some very suspicious obfuscated and encoded string.
-Let's invistigate further.
+Let's investigate further.
 Click on the "**Javascript_UI**" from the menu bar.
 A new window will launch that looks slightly better but still highly unreadable.
 Now click on "**Format_Javascript**".

 Typically, you will want to deobfuscate the JavaScript code to find out what it does.
-However, in this case, we can skip this step because there are 2 very clear indicators of malicious content:
+However, in this case, we can skip this step because there are 2 clear indicators of malicious content:
 The *unescape* function, followed by a Unicode-encoded string (*%uxxxx*)

 Highlight the whole purple string then click click on "**Shellcode_Analysis**".
 Pick the 2nd option from the dropdown menu: "**scDbg (libEmu - Emulation)**"